-Katla McGlynn grew up in Catskill, New York and has been living in New York City since 2004.
-After graduating from Pace University, interning, bartending and studying at The Upright Citizens Brigade, she served as Comedy Editor at The Huffington Post until May 2015.
-She is currently the Social Editor at truTV and a freelance writer with bylines in Vanity Fair, The New York Times, Vulture, Splitsider, Salon, Refinery29, Paste Magazine, Slate, The Observer, Uproxx and Redcutress, and is represented by New Leaf Literary.
+Katla McGlynn is a writer, editor and person living in New York.
+Since graduating from Pace University, she's served as Comedy Editor at The Huffington Post, Social Editor at truTV, and written or created stuff for Vanity Fair, Vulture, The New York Times, Salon, Refinery29, Paste Magazine, Slate, The Observer, Uproxx, Reductress and more.
+She's currently Manager, Digital Content at HBO and is represented by New Leaf Literary.
 Oh, and she’s half-Icelandic and named after a Volcano there, which hasn’t been weird at all.

 Here’s me being cracked up by John Oliver in 2012.

 While at HuffPost, she was the host of the bi-weekly podcast “Too Long; Didn’t Listen,” created of the first comedy web series set in a ladies’ bathroom, “Stallin’ With Dave Hill,” and produced the four-part holiday expose, “Jason & Katla’s War On Christmas.“ In addition to covering and creating comedy, she regularly recapped AMC’s “The Walking Dead“ for HuffPost TV.
 Afterwards, she served as Editorial Strategist at Someecards.com, did social media writing for IFC, and what the hell, here’s her Linkedin.

 This one time they let me and my brother sit at Conan’s desk.
 It was pretty cool.